DejaVu5792/hoyocal-ics/README.md

 # HoYoCal

-This repo contains ics files to be imported to any calendar.
+This repo contains ics files to be imported to any calendar application/program.

+This repo is automatically updated by a python script that gets event information using [genshin.py](https://github.com/seriaati/genshin.py)

 # ICS links:
 ## Genshin